DynamicTables Tutorial

 Adding rows to multidimensional array columns

 DynamicTable objects with multidimensional array columns can also be constructed by adding a single row at a time.
 This method makes use of DataPipe objects due to the fact that MATLAB doesn't support singleton dimensions for arrays with more than 2 dimensions.
-The code block below demonstates how to build a DynamicTable object with a mutidimensional raaged array column in this manner.
+The code block below demonstrates how to build a DynamicTable object with a mutidimensional raaged array column in this manner.

 % Create file

-'session_start_time', '2021-01-01 00:00:00', ...
+'session_start_time', datetime('2021-01-01 00:00:00', 'TimeZone', 'local'), ...

 'identifier', 'ident1', ...